jemin777/CalenderManagement/README.md

 =====================
 We  already  know  about  the  bibble  about  antichrist and  beast in revelation.
 After  year  2021   to  year 2030  is  ruled  by  antichrist and  first beast according  to  bibble book of  revelation.
-we are  redeemed now according to bibble book of  revelation.
+we are  redeemed now according to bibble book of  revelation we  are not  now  at  year 2020.
 .
-So this is the  Secret we  may  in  some other  year ????  this  is  done  by  King solomon  technology.

-so  we  call  this  as  Green century (GC).
+So this is the  Secret we  may  in  some other  year ????  this  is  done  by  King solomon  technology. so  we  call  this  as  Green century (GC).

 This  is  to  manage our  world  calender to  protect ou  world from  evil powers by  wilmix  jemin j(king solomon).